bestrocker221/NetworkPyScript/DNS Server/README.md

 # **DNS Server**

+*NB: I'm writing this in my free time, just to try, learn and improve.*

 ## Multi-threaded DNS Server

 *dns_server_mt.py* is a multi-threaded process based DNS server which serves UDP and TCP requests at the same time.
 Both UDP and TCP servers run on their own process and for each new DNS query a new thread is launched.